 An organization may also receive a contribution of utilities or the use of a building.
 The contribution should be recognized as revenue in the period it is received and the corresponding expense should be recognized in the period the utilities or assets are used.

 There are many other, less common types of non-cash donations, such as beneficial interest in trusts, debt and equity securities and split-interest agreements.
-If your organization is looking for help understanding these rules, contact an Anders advisor.
-Learn more about Anders Not-For-Profit Services.All Insights
+If your organization is looking for help understanding these rules, contact an Anders advisor below.
+Learn more about how Anders works with not-for-profits.All Insights